adamfbentley/adamfbentley/README.md

 reproducible experiments, tests, clear documentation, honest limitations, and projects that can be understood by someone other than me six months later.

-I'm especially interested in entry-level roles where AI, data science, or software engineering meet scientific or technical problem domains.